legendreddragon/legendreddragon.github.io/lord/masters/prince_caspian.md

 | 1,200 | 500 | 1,000,000 | Flashing Rapier |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Prince Caspian is Power Axe (200K) / Armour of Death (200K).
 ## Encountering Prince Caspian

 This is the dialogue you see when you first go to the training center at level 9: